agh1/civievent-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1 =
+* Suppress repetitive names for city, state, and/or country (e.g. Singapore, Singapore)
+* Wrapped all strings in translate functions
+* Option to set city, state, country divider

 = 1.0 =
 * Option to display City, State, and/or Country